predicsense/predicsense.com/README.md

 ##### What is your proposed solution?
 Machine learning models using micro/macro/published/unpublished data from crowed, large pool of active investors will increase predictability,accuracy, alpha and will minimized risk indirectly.
 So decentralization of information/crowd sourcing of stock related wisdom, published and unpublished information/opinion.
 Real time/unsupervised structured tagging of investors comment/opinion and information are key to solve this problem.

+##### What is the innovation in your proposed solution?
+Equity research, valuation, rating and news are easily available along with micro/macro data to any system.
+These inputs along with opinion/tagged data from crowd will be added to multi layered black box to get output.
+This output will be input to participants/users for decision making.
+So this propagation will be back and forth to users by application of  technologies related web, iOS and android application, API, and BlockChain.